Skip to content

 • If you are locked out, use Instagram's hacked-account recovery flow.

-Do not: send another code because the person says the first one failed.
+Send another code because the person says the first one failed.

 You sent money, paid a seller, or paid a fee